Study Abroad Program Overview

 Language of Instruction

-The Study Center arranges activities to assist with Korean language acquisition, including a Korean Speaking Club, tutorials, and a Language Buddy Program.
-The Language Buddy Program will pair you with a Yonsei University student who will be coming to UC as a reciprocity student.
+The Study Center arranges activities to assist with Korean language study, including a Korean Speaking Club, tutorials, and a Language Buddy Program that will pair you with a Yonsei University student who will attend UC as a reciprocity student.

 Go to the Participants